 Sam received his D.M.A. from Columbia University, where he studied with George Lewis, Brad Garton, and Tristan Murail.
 He also holds a B.A.S. in Music and Computer Science from Santa Clara University, an M.M. from the University of Texas at Austin, and an M.Phil. from the University of Birmingham (UK).

-Sam is currently Assistant Professor of Music at the University of Chicago, where he teaches composition and directs the CHIME Studio.
+Sam is currently Assistant Professor of Music at the University of Chicago, where he teaches composition, directs the CHIME Studio, and is Director of Undergraduate Studies.
 He is also Visiting Researcher at the University of Huddersfield in the UK.